Valley of the Sun United Way | Frequently Asked Questions

 One of the options that VSUW provides for its donors is an option to designate a contribution to VSUW’s Helping the Working Poor (HWP) Fund.
 VSUW then directs 100% of the contributions to the HWP Fund to QCOs that are certified by the Department.
 Accordingly, donations to VSUW’s HWP fund qualify for the “Credit for contributions to qualifying charitable organizations."

 A. Valley of the Sun United Way takes opportunities to recognize loyal donors through our Loyal Contributors Program.
 This program identifies, thanks, and communicates with long-time donors who have positively impacted the lives of so many people through their support.
 If you’ve been giving for five years or more, we want to recognize your commitment.
 Please visit vsuw.org/loyal to register if you do not currently receive Loyal Contributor Program communication from Valley of the Sun United Way.
 If you do not wish to be contacted, please let us know and we will remove you from the contact list of loyal donors.

 A. The need is enormous and every contribution helps.
-Even a modest contribution per pay period helps improve the lives of many struggling families, individuals and children throughout the Valley.
-By investing in our community through payroll deduction, you can spread your contribution over the coming year—making it more manageable than a one-time contribution.
+Even a modest contribution per pay period or monthly online helps improve the lives of many struggling families, individuals and children throughout the Valley.
+By investing in our community through payroll deduction or monthly online, you can spread your contribution over the coming year—making it more manageable than a one-time contribution.

 You may also choose to get involved by volunteering or advocating with United Way.
 As a volunteer and advocate you can lend your time, muscle and voice to help champion a cause.
-As a volunteer you can actively get involved with United Way’s WeekEnd Hunger Backpack assembly, Project Connect events or a Volunteer Income Tax Assistance (VITA) site or volunteer for our Million Minutes Volunteer Reading Challenge.
+You can volunteer for United Way’s School Readiness Kit assembly, Project Connect events, or deliver WeekEnd Hunger Backpacks to local schools.
 As an advocate you can share important information about key social issues with others.
-To learn more about volunteering with United Way, please call 602.631.4873, or email firstname.lastname@example.org or visit vsuw.org/volunteer for more information.
+To learn more about volunteering with United Way, please call 602-631-4800 or visit vsuw.org/volunteer.